A time for resilience

 The symbol of the Triskelion features on Manx coins and stamps

 Quocunque Jeceris Stabit is a motto not just for the people of the Isle of Man to focus on and believe in.
-It is for everyone around the world who is suffering from the effects of this catastrophe - we must all believe and trust that whichever way we fall we will land upright, we shall stand, we shall not kneel and we will recover.
+It is for everyone around the world who is suffering from the effects of this catastrophe - we must all believe and trust that whichever way we fall we will land upright, we shall stand and we will recover.

 Like many people the world over, we have had to be resilient as events have unfolded on the island over the last couple of weeks.
 At a time of year when we are normally working hard painting, sprucing up and deep cleaning the Lodges in preparation for a full season of holidaymakers, we find ourselves instead dealing with a raft of cancellations as guests quite understandably find themselves unable to or reluctant to travel.
 In two extraordinary weeks we have seen a practically full bookings calendar for both Lodges disappear almost entirely.